A practical guide to using the Zendesk Answer Bot to suggest articles before agent handoff in 2026

 -

 Admin access.
-You’ll need to be an administrator in your Zendesk account to get into the Admin Center where all the bot magic happens.
+You’ll need to be an administrator in your Zendesk account to access the Admin Center, where you can configure your bot's capabilities.

 -

 A decent knowledge base.
-Your bot is only as good as the information you give it.
-For this to work well, your Zendesk Guide needs to be filled with helpful articles that answer the questions your customers are actually asking.
+Your bot is a reflection of your expert content.
+For this to work at its best, your Zendesk Guide should be populated with helpful articles that address your customers' most common questions.

 How to set up the Zendesk Answer Bot to suggest articles before agent handoff